Fall of Kandahar: Battle

 On 25 November, FOB (Forward Operating Base) Rhino was established outside of Kandahar, cleared in by the SEALs the 15th MEU relieved the 101st Airborne Division of control of FOB Rhino and continued forward operations throughout Kandahar with coalition forces.
 On 27 November, the 15th MEU was joined by a unit of the Australian Special Air Service Regiment and began joint operations against Taliban forces.

 After the Battle of Tarin Kowt, the Eastern Alliance, under the command of Hamid Karzai, spent several weeks in Tarin Kowt attracting recruits.
 His forces swelled to around 800 men as he prepared to move on Kandahar from the north.
 On 30 November, Karzai's force began advancing towards the town of Petaw.
 After taking Petaw without a fight, Karzai's force attempted to take the bridge at Sayd Alim Kalay but was halted by stiff Taliban resistance.
 After a two-day battle involving heavy airstrikes the Taliban withdrew on 4 December, leaving the bridge intact.
 Karzai's force seized a bridgehead on the other side.

 The next day, a stray American bomb landed on an American position, killing three Special Forces soldiers and wounding Karzai.
 Karzai's men maintained their positions and began negotiations with the Taliban for the surrender of Kandahar.

 On 7 December, Sherzai's men began their assault on Kandahar's airport, but met little resistance.
 They discovered that the Taliban had already surrendered the city to Karzai's forces.
 Sherzai's men entered the city and Sherzai was declared Governor of Kandahar.
 Karzai had already been declared Chairman of the Afghan Interim Administration, though he would not take office until 22 December.
 Kandahar was fully secured by coalition forces by 9 December.
 The al-Qaeda troops under Saif al-Adel managed to retreat from the city, escaping to Pakistan.

+Islamic Emirate collapse and Mullah Omar exile

+Deputy Leader Obaidullah Akhund was given operational control of the Taliban on 5 December as Mullah Omar considered his options.
+On 7 December, Omar went into hiding within Afghanistan, Kandahar was officially surrendered, and all state institutions of Islamic Emirate of Afghanistan ceased functioning.